 - Avoid revealing clothing.

-- Do not wear big jewellery, Vietnamese consider flaunting wealth in public to be impolite.
+- Do not wear big jewelry, Vietnamese consider flaunting wealth in public to be impolite.

 - A pashmina can help you cover up and protect you from the sun as well.